 Founders looking for Series B funding are typically raising anything from $10,000,000 – $30,000,000

-Series C funding typically attracts private equity, late-stage venture capitalists and hedge funds.
-This stage is about the investors coming to join the cap-table and help inject the funds that will enable the Startup to grow and scale quickly.
+Series C funding attracts private equity, late-stage venture capitalists and hedge funds.
+This stage is for the investors to join the cap-table and inject the funds to eventually enable the Startup to grow and scale quickly.
 Average Series C funding round is around $50MM in funding.

 For founders, giving these “heavy-weight” investors the confidence that you and your team are the right people to take the company to the next stage is vital.